GQO5/MLOpsProject114/README.md

 ## MLOps

-From an MLOps point of view, this project will focus on:
+We will use the skills we gain during this MLOps course to work on:

 - Reproducible data loading and preprocessing pipelines
-- Configuration-driven training (e.g. learning rate, batch size)
+- Configuration driven training (e.g. learning rate, batch size)
 - Experiment tracking and comparison
 - Model evaluation and validation
 - Preparing the model for deployment as a simple application or API